Scolotosuchus: Paleoecology

-Sennikov points out that bifurcated neural spines are typically associated with the developement of strong epaxial musculature and ligament, either in order to support a heavy head, a long neck or animals in which the neck and head are moved with great flexion or at great speeds.
-As Scolotosuchus shows no signs of having possessed an elongated neck, it is considered much more likely that it was the size and weight of the head that may have lead to the evolution of bifurcated neural spines.
+Sennikov points out that bifurcated neural spines are typically associated with the development of strong epaxial musculature and ligament, either in order to support a heavy head, a long neck or animals in which the neck and head are moved with great flexion or at great speeds.
+As Scolotosuchus shows no signs of having possessed an elongated neck, it is considered much more likely that it was the size and weight of the head that may have led to the evolution of bifurcated neural spines.
 However, since this does not appear to be the case in most other rauisuchids or other predatory loricatans, Sennikov additionally proposes that Scolotosuchus may have differed from its relatives through the specific methods it used to capture and kill prey.
 It is suggested that it may have moved its head rapidly and jerked heavy prey around.
 The rugose ends of the spine towards the back of the neck and at the front of the torso are also indicative of strong ligament attachments.

-The proportions of the prezygapophyses compared to the postzygapophyses further indicate that in addition to being able to sustain great loads, the neck was also very mobile.
-This is expected for the first thoracic vertebrae, where Scolotosuchus had the greates range of mobility, especially side to side, but is more unusual for the central neck vertebrae.
+The proportions of the prezygapophyses compared to the postzygapophyses further indicate that in addition to being able to sustain great loads, the neck was very mobile.
+This is expected for the first thoracic vertebrae, where Scolotosuchus had the greatest range of mobility, especially side to side, but is more unusual for the central neck vertebrae.
 These vertebrae, despite being short-bodied, had a great range of motion both up and down and sideways.
 Towards the back of the neck the mobility is decreased slightly and after the transition between neck and torso the vertebrae show a more expected range of motion.
 This and the presence of infrahypantrum laminae indicates that the back of the neck and front of the torso endured the greatest loads.
-The combination of great flexibility with strong forces then likely lead to the developement of the well developed hyposphene-hypantrum articulation in order to stabilize the spine.
+The combination of great flexibility with strong forces then likely led to the development of the well developed hyposphene-hypantrum articulation in order to stabilize the spine.